UNC-CECL/CASCADE/README.md

 ### From Source

-*Cascade* is actively being developed on GitHub, where the code is freely available.
+*cascade* is actively being developed on GitHub, where the code is freely available.
 If you would like to modifying code or contributing new code to *cascade*, you will first need to get *cascade*'s source code, and then install *cascade* from that code.